FullstackGJJ/event-modeling-tools/README.md

   - NewDocumentDataFormat: The new json scheme of the data format
   - SubstitutionRule: Rules for substitution of specific fields and values provided by the data provider

-Setting: We are in the office where the underlying data format provided by Data Provider has changed, thereby changing how the DocumentTemplate needs to define its DocumentData.
-We want a system that can convert all existing DocumentTemplates' reference of OldDocumentDataFormat the NewDocumentDataFormat that the Data Provider is going to move to and also ensure that the DocumentPdf that get rendered is still correct.
+Setting: We are in the office where the underlying data format provided by DataProvider has changed, thereby changing how the DocumentTemplate needs to define its DocumentData.
+We want a system that can convert all existing DocumentTemplates' reference of OldDocumentDataFormat the NewDocumentDataFormat that the DataProvider is going to move to and also ensure that the DocumentPdf that get rendered is still correct.

 Scope: Ecosystem